 Most of the things we do, we do automatically.
 We pick up a pattern and stick to it unconsciously and probably unintentionally.
-We don’t consider often how a certain pattern or behaviour affects us until an event happens that acts as a wake up call.
-Many times is too late or you might be lucky and realised it soon enough.
-Either way you lost time.
+We don’t consider often how a certain pattern or behavior affects us until an event happens that acts as a wake-up call.
+Many times is too late or you might be lucky and realized it soon enough.
+Either way, you lost time.
 And at best you lost only time.
 At worse you lost time AND got confused.

 Breaking this autopilot mode is hard.
 But why should you even bother breaking it?

 Well it depends.